isaacadams/giftme/README.md

     - add description / instructions
 - spruce up sign in page with logo
 - filter users in `Manage members` list using search bar
+- [ ] invite people to groups using an email
+    - if an email associated with no existing users, then it goes to potentialusers/$email?
+- [ ] group requests
+    - users can request to be in a group
+    - only owners can accept requests
+- privacy settings
+- chat room
+- themes for birthdays/christmas season

 #### 📚 For Further Reading